JerBoon/yahtzR/README.md

 # yahtzR

-Play the game of yahtzee in an R session.
+Play variations of the well-known dice rolling game in an R session.

 Because why not?